Key takeaways

 High-pressure work environments

-In an industry built on finding the next big breakthrough, it’s easy to see how quickly pressure can mount on tech professionals.
-After all, to be successful, employees must deliver innovation and results at speeds that exacerbate stress levels.
-According to recent research, more than half (52%) of people who work in tech experience depression or anxiety.
+In an industry built on finding the next big breakthrough, it's easy to see how quickly pressure can mount on tech professionals.
+After all, to be successful, employees must deliver innovation and results at a pace that exacerbates stress levels.
+According to research from the BIMA Tech Inclusion & Diversity Report, more than half (52%) of people who work in tech experience depression or anxiety.

 Technology never sleeps.
-Unfortunately, this norm in tech culture has set a precedent where every tech team member commonly sees long hours as a representation of dedication.
-The problem, though, is this has created an unsustainable model where a healthy work-life balance for employees takes a backseat, and unreasonably long workdays and workweeks are the norm.
+Unfortunately, this norm in tech culture has set a precedent where many employees see long hours as a representation of dedication.
+The problem is that this has created an unsustainable model in which healthy work-life boundaries take a back seat, making burnout in the tech industry increasingly common.

 Staying relevant in the world of tech means having a workforce that's always up-to-date with constantly evolving advancements.
 This need for continuous upscaling adds even more pressure for employees, who often struggle to keep up with existing workloads and must also find a way to meet professional development demands.

 The shift to remote work over the last few years has been a double-edged sword.
-While there are definite benefits to offering remote opportunities for employees, the new work structure has blurred the lines of work-life boundaries.
+While there are definite benefits to offering remote opportunities for employees, the new work structure has messed up work-life integration.
 Without a clear separation between work and personal life, the potential for disengagement can grow, even among the most dedicated members of your team.

 These are some of the most common signs of employee burnout: